python/cpython/Doc/reference/lexical_analysis.rst

 except that any doubled curly braces ``'{{'`` or ``'}}'`` are replaced with the corresponding single curly brace.
 A single opening curly bracket ``'{'`` marks a replacement field, which starts with a Python expression.
-To display both the expression text and its value after evaluation, (useful in debugging), an equals ``'='`` may be added after the expression.
+To display both the expression text and its value after evaluation, (useful in debugging), an equal sign ``'='`` may be added after the expression.
 A conversion field, introduced by an exclamation point ``'!'`` may follow.
 A format specifier may also be appended, introduced by a colon ``':'``.
 A replacement field ends with a closing curly bracket ``'}'``.

 Expressions in formatted string literals are treated like regular Python expressions surrounded by parentheses, with a few exceptions.